 The EERA General Assembly

 The General Assembly is composed of representatives of all member organisations.
 Everyone is entitled to speak in the General Assembly but only full members have the right to vote.
 The General Assembly meets at least once a year and is the supreme governing body of EERA, notably for decisions concerning the approval of the budget, membership fees, the annual report of activities, the determination of the Executive Committee, changes to the internal rules, etc.

 the EERA Executive Committee

 The Executive Committee is the main governing body of EERA.
-It provides guidance to the Alliance, takes the decisions on its functioning and approves new Joint Programmes.
-The Executive Committee is supported by the Personal Representatives and the EERA secretariat.
-The Personal Representatives meet prior to the Executive Committee meetings to prepare these.
-The secretariat serves as point of contact between the Executive Committee and the EERA Joint Programmes and provides support to the Executive Committee.
+It provides guidance to the Alliance, takes decisions on its functioning and approves new Joint Programmes.
+The Executive Committee is supported by the EERA Secretariat.

-The EERA Joint Programmes brings together researchers from participating organisations.
+The EERA Joint Programmes bring together researchers from participating organisations.
 An organisation can join either as a full or an associate participant.
-Each EERA Joint Programme has a Steering Committee which is the decisional body of the Joint Programme.
-The Steering Committee is composed of a representative from each participant (in the JPSC, Participants represent the interests of the Associate Participants that are linked to them).
+Each Joint Programme has a Steering Committee as its decision-making body, composed of a representative from each participant.
+Associate participants are represented by the full participant they are linked to.

 The Joint Programme is led by a Joint Programme Coordinator.
-Together with the Sub-Programme leaders he or she forms the Joint Programme Management Board.
-The management board is responsible for all management aspects of the Joint programme.
-The Sub-programmes are the structured by scientific areas and is the where research activities takes place.
+Together with the sub-programme leaders he or she forms the Joint Programme Management Board, which is responsible for all management aspects of the Joint Programme.
+The sub-programmes are the structured by scientific areas.

-Within the Joint Programme, joint projects can take place, possibly involving participants from different subprogrammes
+Within the Joint Programme, joint projects involving participants from different sub-programmes can be created.